rcrowther/django-taxonomy/README.md

 ## Admin
+NB: Even though the data is available, I have not found a way to push into Admin, which is obsessed with queryset machinery.
+Hence the funny bullet display.

 You need a special admin found in 'taxonomy.admins'.
 The admin adds a 'parent' field to Node forms, and routes CRUD operations through the API.

 As usual, the admin needs a 'fields' attribute.
 One comment here, if you do not have a 'fields' statement, the 'parent' field is placed at the bottom of the form.
 This is probably not what you want.
 Also, you will want the 'parent' field to show in most cases, so put 'parent' in the 'fields' list.